superjax/inertial_sense_ros/README.md

    - Flag to stream GPS
 * `~stream_GPS_info`(bool, default: false)
    - Flag to stream GPS info messages
+- `stream_GPS_raw` (bool, default: false)
+   - Flag to stream GPS raw messages

+**RTK Configuration**
+* `~RTK_Rover` (bool, default: false)
+  - Enables RTK rover mode (requires base corrections from an RTK base)
+* `~RTK_base` (bool, default: false)
+  - Makes the connected uINS a RTK base station and enables the publishing of corrections
+* `~RTK_server_IP` (string, default: 172.0.0.1)
+  - If operating as base, attempts to create a TCP port on this IP for base corrections, if rover, connects to this IP for corrections.
+* `~RTK_server_port` (int, default: 7777)
+  - If operating as base, creates a TCP connection at this port for base corrections, if rover, connects to this port for corrections.
+* `~RTK_correction_type` (string, default: UBLOX)
+  - If operating with limited bandwidth, choose RTCM3 for a lower bandwidth, but less accurate base corrections,  rover and base must match

 **Sensor Configuration**
 * `~INS_rpy` (vector(3), default: {0, 0, 0})